 Luggage limits.
 This card only allows one traveling companion to get the free checked bag — the Alaska Airlines Visa Signature® card allows up to six companions to get a free bag, while the Delta SkyMiles® Gold American Express Card allows free bags for as many as nine travel companions.
 Note that these companions must be on the same reservation to get the free baggage allowance.

 Reimbursement downgrade.
 While the card still offers trip cancellation/interruption insurance, the amount you’ll be reimbursed if the worst happens dropped from $10,000 per trip down to only $1,500 per trip.
 It covers pre-paid non-refundable passenger fares if your trip is canceled or cut short by covered situations like sickness or injury.

 Hotel point limits.
 If you want to earn miles for hotel stays, make sure you book rooms directly through them — you won’t earn extra miles when booking via third-party sites.

 Good sign-up bonus.
-New cardmembers Earn 50,000 bonus miles after you spend $3,000 on purchases in the first 3 months from account opening.
+New cardmembers Limited Time Offer: 75,000 bonus miles after you spend $3,000 on purchases in the first 3 months your account is open.
+Offer ends 3/12/20.
 That’s enough for a round-trip coach Saver Award flight in the continental U.S. and Canada.